-Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
+Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in your business rates bill).
 There are a range of available reliefs.
-Further details are provided below and at www.gov.uk/introduction-to-business-rates, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.
+Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
+You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.
+Further detail on reliefs is also provided at www.gov.uk/introduction-tobusiness-rates or at the website of your local council which is normally shown on your rate bill.